smlsvnssn/ouml/README.md

 #### () → value

 A method call with no arguments has the same effect as `.return()` or `.value`, executes call chain, and returns computed value.

+#### .end() → function( value ) → value

+Ends the chain, and returns a function that takes a value and executes the chain on it, allowing you to save a chain as a function.

 #### .returnIf( function ) → value | Proxy